brejoc/bscdiff/README.md

 # bscdiff

-bscdiff compares bsc, issue and CVE numbers from a source changelog, to a target changelog.
+bscdiff compares bsc, issue, fate (it's a SUSE thing) and CVE numbers from a source changelog, to a target changelog.
 Missing numbers are then printed with their occurrence in the source changelog.

 ## Usage